alexmackey/oauthoops/README.md

 | Does application enforce authorization checks that prevent requested scope being upgraded? | Application may issue token with limited scope but if attacker adds additional scope parameter to code/token exchange request that server doesnt check permissions for may grant token with additional scope |

 ## Microsoft AzureB2C/AD/Entra Specific Checks

+This section requires additional input as is a huge area.

 | Item | Description |
 | -------- | ------- |